barbarer/py4e-int/_sources/database/Exercises.rst

     :answer_c: SELECT Breed FROM Cats
     :answer_d: FROM Cats SELECT Breed
     :correct: c
     :feedback_a: This has all the correct words, but they are quite mixed up.
-No commas necessary here!
+No commas are necessary here!
     :feedback_b: This uses the right order, but the wrong commands.
     :feedback_c: This command is very straight forward!
 It <i>selects</i> the <i>breed</i> <i>from</i> the table <i>cats</i>
     :feedback_d: This uses the right commands in the wrong order.

-    Which is the correct command for a statement that will select the Breed column from the Cats table?
+    Which is the correct command for a statement that will select data from the Breed column in the Cats table?

 .. mchoice:: dbEx_MC8
     :practice: T